-- For an AMBC, AMC or AMP the strike price is equal to 1. - For an OMC: - For Index Options without a Participation Rate, the strike price is equal to 1 plus the Cap. - For Index Options with a Participation Rate, the strike price is equal to 1 plus the Cap divided by the Participation Rate. - For an OMP the strike price is equal to 1 either minus the Buffer or plus the Floor, depending on the Index Option.
+- For an AMC the strike price is equal to 1. - For an OMC: - For Index Options without a Participation Rate, the strike price is equal to 1 plus the Cap. - For Index Options with a Participation Rate, the strike price is equal to 1 plus the Cap divided by the Participation Rate. - For an OMP the strike price is equal to 1 either minus the Buffer.